-This

 Natural and Man -Made Disasters

 Natural and man -made disasters are also claiming more and more lives each year with many victims either never being recovered, or remaining unidentified because there is no one to report their absence.
 It is still not known for example, how many perished in the 2014 Indian Ocean Tsunami.
 Thousands were buried in mass graves following a cyclone in Haiti without being identified.
-Thousands are also missing in the wake of earthquakes in Türkiye and Syria in 2023, in the 2023 Libyan floods and at least 1000 are still missing three months after a huge landslide swept away villages in the in the Highlands of Papua New Guinea.
+Thousands are also missing in the wake of earthquakes in Türkiye and Syria in 2023, in the 2023 Libyan floods and at least 1000 are still missing three months after a huge landslide swept away villages in the Highlands of Papua New Guinea.

 Migrants and Refugees